xinlux97/topic-aware-CNN-experiments/README.md

 ## Experiments on attention mechanism
 In this section, we modify a python script file in the original implementation.
 The file is named "fconv.py", and you can find it in the directory "attention" in this repository.

 In "fconv.py", there is a class named AttentionLayer.
 You can find several implementations for this class from line 181 to 451.
 You may choose one type of attention mechanism and comment out the others.
-You should use this script file to replace the one in the original implementation (i.e. in the directory XSum-Topic-ConvS2S/fairseq/models/).
+You should use this script file to replace the one in the original implementation (i.e. in the directory "XSum-Topic-ConvS2S/fairseq/models/").

 ## Experiments on word embeddings
 In this section, we modify some python script files in the original implementation.
+Note that in the report, we have a section for experiments on non-linearity.
+But in this repository we omit the section for non-linearity because the codes in this section contain the implementation for non-linearity.

+We try to use two pre-trained word embeddings named GloVe and word2vec.
+We have extracted the embeddings of words in the vocaublary of XSum dataset and save them into .npy files.
+You can download them [here](https://drive.google.com/uc?id=1Pc309-Zq7cn-09lIvMt2VVMlH7BerfXh) for Glove and [here](https://drive.google.com/uc?id=1Lqr5j7D6eURerK-WPawoEl18qCE_UwtG) for word2vec.
+You should put these two files in directory /XSum in the original implementation.

+Then, you should make several changes to the original implementation (i.e. use script files in directory "word-embeddings" in this repository to replace files in the original implementation):

+* use "train.py" and "generate.py" to replace the corresponding ones in directory "XSum/XSum-Topic-ConvS2S/"
+* use "data.py" and "trainer.py" to replace the corresponding ones in directory "XSum/XSum-Topic-ConvS2S/fairseq/"
+* use "fconv.py" to replace the corresponding one in directory "XSum-Topic-ConvS2S/fairseq/models/"
+* put "vectordict.py" in directory "XSum/XSum-Topic-ConvS2S/fairseq/"

+The remaining steps are the same as the steps in the original implementation.